The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 Here are a few safe places to start cleaning to reclaim disk space.

-Package managers (like apt for Ubuntu/Debian or dnf/yum for Fedora/CentOS) download and store installation files in a cache.
+Package managers (like apt for Ubuntu/Debian or dnf/yum for Fedora/CentOS) download installation files and store them in a cache.
 After installation, these files are often no longer needed.
 This is usually the safest and easiest way to free up a good amount of space.

 For Debian and Ubuntu-based systems: